Aurigny: Business trends

-The airline has been loss-making for a number of years; however its services have been viewed as essential to Guernsey's economy, etc. - a May 2017 strategic review said "that Aurigny’s objectives should focus on supporting economic enablement and providing a backbone of air services to support the Bailiwick [of Guernsey]’s economy and its growth, providing access to affordable air travel to the UK."
+The airline has been loss-making for a number of years; however its services have been viewed as essential to Guernsey's economy, etc. A May 2017 strategic review said "that Aurigny’s objectives should focus on supporting economic enablement and providing a backbone of air services to support the Bailiwick [of Guernsey]’s economy and its growth, providing access to affordable air travel to the UK."

 Trading figures have been released for Cabernet Ltd (that is, the Aurigny Group), with promises of increasing transparency.
-The key trends over recent years, from annual accounts and press statements, are shown below (as at year ending 31 December):
+The key trends over recent years, from annual accounts and press statements, are shown below (for years ending 31 December):

 Criticism

-On 9 June 2017, Aurigny withdrew the island's medevac service outside of normal hours, meaning Alderney residents could only be transferred to hospital during working hours.
+On 9 June 2017, Aurigny withdrew Alderney's medevac service outside of normal hours, meaning the island's residents could only be transferred to hospital during working hours.
 Outside of normal hours, medical transfers became the responsibility of the Royal National Lifeboat Institution.
 The airline blamed a lack of staff, and The States of Guernsey said it was trying to work with Aurigny to address the issue.

 In February 2020, the President of the States of Alderney William Tate told a meeting of the UK Parliament's All-Parliamentary Channel Islands Group, "We have an airline which is state-owned and operated by Aurigny.
 It was started in Alderney 51 years ago and, without going into all the whys and wherefores, that service is unlikely to be provided in the future in the same way that it has been historically.
 So we’re going to be faced with a reduction in our capacity which will seriously damage our economic prospects.
 Half of the seats on the Southampton to Alderney service are filled by tourists.
 That service could well end.
 And anyone wishing to visit Alderney will have to visit via Guernsey.
 That’s a massive disincentive economically."

-In April 2022 during the Easter Holiday season, several circumstances caused the Alderney service to be cancelled for at least two days.
-It was stated that one Dornier was out of action for routine maintenance and the second out of action as a part of the aircraft broke which according to Aurigny, had never occurred before.
-Strong backlash came from those who were booked on for the flights affected.
-Many were transferred via ferry to and from Guernsey.
-Alex Snowdon, an Alderney deputy blamed the 2 plane system for this occurrence saying "It is essential that new options are looked at and assessed because we cannot be served with just two small planes.
+In April 2022 during the Easter holiday season, several circumstances caused the Alderney service to be cancelled for at least two days.
+It was stated that one Dornier was out of action for routine maintenance and the second out of action as a part of the aircraft broke: which according to Aurigny had never occurred before.
+There was a strong backlash from those who were booked on for the flights affected.
+Many were transferred by ferry to and from Guernsey.
+Alex Snowdon, an Alderney deputy, blamed the two plane system for this occurrence, saying "It is essential that new options are looked at and assessed because we cannot be served with just two small planes.
 Whether that be an increase in small planes, a different type of small planes or the Aurigny strategy over a longer runway, using the ATR which would give increased capacity."
-Aurigny states; "The Dornier are the correct aircraft for the route at this time."
+Aurigny said: "The Dornier are the correct aircraft for the route at this time."

 Destinations

 Destinations

-As of December 2022, Aurigny serves the following destinations:
+As of October 2024, Aurigny serves the following destinations:

-Codeshare and Interline agreements
+Codeshare and interline agreements

 Aurigny has codeshare and interline agreements with the following airlines (as of July 2022):